mathspp/mathspp/pages/02.blog/04.til/144.sentinel-builtin/item.md

 MISSING
 ```

-Before this PEP, the most common sentinel idiom used the built-in `object`:
+Before this built-in was added, the most common sentinel idiom used the built-in `object`:

 ```py
 MISSING = object()